emaloney/MBToolbox/README.md

 You can add Mockingbird Toolbox to an existing Xcode project by embedding the `MBToolbox.xcodeproj` project file.

-If your project relies on the default "Debug" and "Release" build configurations created by Xcode, your selection for that setting will cascade down to the Toolbox when it is built.
+If your project relies on the default “Debug” and “Release” build configurations created by Xcode, your selection for that setting will cascade down to the Toolbox when it is built.
 This is handy if you find yourself needing to do debugging within the Toolbox itself.

-When you embed the project file, you will need to modify your current project's build settings to ensure your targets can link against the library binary and Xcode can find the necessary header files.
+When you embed the project file, you will need to modify your current project’s build settings to ensure your targets can link against the library binary and Xcode can find the necessary header files.

-Here's how you can incorporate Mockingbird Toolbox through project file embedding:
+Here’s how you can incorporate Mockingbird Toolbox through project file embedding:

 #### I. Embedding